 If you’re a business owner and you are thinking about retirement, then you need to start thinking about succession planning.
 It’s critical to the best interests of your family and your finances.
 It’s also critical to the success of your successor

-A 2018 MassMutual study indicates that only about 50 percent of business owners have a written succession plan in place.
+A 2022 MassMutual study indicates that only 8 percent of business owners have a completed the process of developing written succession plan.
 Equally troubling is the fact that about one in four successors, those that the owner has targeted to take over his or her company, do not know that they are in the succession plan.

 Business owners may be too busy dealing with everyday business needs to consider the tough issues of succession planning.
 Nevertheless, they should address basic questions that pertain to their individual circumstances, such as: